Joseph Griffo

-Joseph A. "Joe" Griffo (born January 16, 1956) is an American politician serving as a member of the New York Senate from the 47th district since 2007.
-The 47th district includes all of Lewis County, most of Oneida County, and parts of St. Lawrence County.
+Joseph A. "Joe" Griffo (born January 16, 1956) is an American politician serving as a member of the New York Senate from the 53rd district since 2023, and the 47th district from 2007-2022.
+The 53rd district includes parts of Chenango, Oneida, and Madison Counties.
 Prior to his election to the Senate, Griffo served as mayor of Rome, New York and as Oneida County executive.
 A Republican, Griffo serves as deputy minority leader of the State Senate.

 Early life and education

 Joseph Griffo was born to Joseph and Betty Griffo in Rome, New York.
 Griffo was educated in the Rome City School District and graduated from Rome Free Academy High School in 1974.
 He then attended the College at Brockport, State University of New York, where he graduated with a Bachelor of Arts degree in political science in 1978.

 Career

 Oneida County Legislature

 Griffo served in the Oneida County Legislature from 1989 to 1991.